 In many cases, individuals with substance abuse and co-occurring disorders may not even recognize the presence of a co-occurring disorder.
 This most commonly occurs because either their substance use is masking the disorder, or the symptoms of the co-occurring disorder blend in with the symptoms of substance abuse.
 As a result, at Serenity Knolls in California, we place a high value on a thorough initial assessment during the admissions process to ensure that individuals who come to us for care can receive treatment for their concerns, even if co-occurring disorders may not be immediately apparent.
 We work to produce the best in addiction rehab and mental health treatment at our center.

 We understand the difficulties that can accompany a struggle with substance abuse and co-occurring mental illness when effective rehab for addiction and treatment for co-occurring disorders is not sought.
 As such, we are prepared to provide a treatment experience at our center that will put individuals in a position to build a strong foundation for a sober life and give them the best possible chance to overcome substance use disorders once and for all.

-Treatment and rehabilitation for individuals with co-occurring disorders is specially tailored to meet their needs.
 Individual therapy, group therapy, and all of our other treatment modalities are designed to thoroughly address the interwoven effects of primary substance use disorders and co-occurring mental illness so that each person can heal successfully and live the life that he or she is meant to live.
 Situated in California, Serenity Knolls is a place to conquer addiction and recover your life.
 If you or someone you love might benefit from the top-notch substance abuse and co-occurring disorder rehab and treatment that we provide at our center, please do not hesitate to contact us.
 There is no sense in delaying the beginning of a healthier life.